yuanzero/DT-Reconfigurable-Soft-Robot/README.md

     ·Step 1. download it and deploy this project to HoloLens2 directly.
     ·Step 2.
 In Unity Editor, go to the top and click : Mixed Reality--> Toolkit --> Untilities --> Configure Project for MRTK --> Apply Settings, this step will help your project re-configure for MRTK and avoid errors.
     ·Step 3.
-In Unity Editor, find the scene "SampleScene" in the folder "Scenes", in this scene you can find the gameobject "UDP Communication" as an example
+In Unity Editor, find the scene "Sucess_sence" in the folder "Scenes", in this scene you can find the gameobject "UDP Communication" as an example
     ·Step 4. in Arduino editor runnning UDP_test.ino, setting your wifi and IP. upload it to ESP32.

 One finding is that the TCP connection reads too slowly, I don't know why.
 I will be very happy if one day you let me know that you create a better TCP connection.